padresmurfa/yapl/v5/docs/05_comments.md

         returns:
             moved is boolean -- true if the rabbit moved. false otherwise
         emits:
-            rabbit_moved -- if the rabbit moved to another square
+            rabbit_moved is boolean -- if the rabbit moved to another square
         code:
 ```